Entry requirements to Turkey

 - If you are transiting to a third country and you have a confirmed onward flight and remain in the transit area of the airport.
-However, if you have started your travel from Brazil, Denmark, South Africa or the UK, you must hold a negative PCR-test result taken within 72 hours of travel to Turkey.
+However, if you have started your travel from Brazil or South Africa you must hold a negative PCR-test result taken within 72 hours of travel to Turkey.

 - If you are a seaman travelling on duty.